Skip to main content

 This command adds the user1 account to the server for subsequent use in this tutorial.
 If you want to add additional usernames, run the command again with new values for user1 and pass1.
 You do not need to add the admin account to the server because it is built-in.

 This tutorial uses the FairCom Certificate Manager to create certificates.
-Once you create your own private certificate authority (CA) files, you can use them to create server and client certificates to protect your server and clients from unauthorized access.
+Once you create your own private certificate authority (CA) files, you can use them to create server and client certificates.

 1. Launch a Windows CMD prompt or Linux command line shell, change to the <faircom>/tools/certman folder.